EE431FH/Acoustic-Signal-Processing/README.md

 # Acoustic-Signal-Processing
-This is the project code for the EE431 project regarding language processing.
+This is the project code for the EE431(Spring 2021, Northwestern University) coursework regarding language audio signal processing and classification.
 The four kinds of language audio data has been sampled and converted into MFCC features.

 Python >= 3.7